gruhn/awesome-naming/README.md

 - [Breadcrumb](https://en.wikipedia.org/wiki/Breadcrumb_(navigation)) - Navigational aid allowing users to keep track of their location within programs, documents, or websites.
 The term is a reference to the fairy tale _Hansel and Gretel_.
 - [Carousel](https://www.nngroup.com/articles/designing-effective-carousels/) - A kind of animated slideshow looping back on itself.
 - [Desktop](https://en.wikipedia.org/wiki/Desktop_metaphor) - The metaphorical top of the user's desk, upon which objects such as documents and folders of documents can be placed.
+- [Hamburger button](https://en.wikipedia.org/wiki/Hamburger_button) - A button to toggle a menu.
+The associated icon resembles a hamburger.

 ## Other